 One of the “learning kicks” we’ve been on for more than six months now has been outer space.

 Sarah’s been a longtime Star Wars fan (and recently became interested in Star Trek).
-Then, when a church we attended for a while showed a clip of Buzz Aldrin taking communion on the moon (which I wrote about back in July), she started wanting to know more and more about lunar exploration.
+Then, when she caught a clip from the series “From the Earth to the Moon” at an event we attended, she started wanting to know more and more about lunar exploration.

 So on one of our trips to the library, we checked out a Neil Armstrong biography and read it cover-to-cover together.
 That was over the span of a couple months, but Sarah’s interest didn’t wane.

 So we started digging around for more solar system stuff, but Sarah kept beating us to the punch!
 The Mars Rover Curiosity’s trip was news to me – but not to Sarah, who’d started following the rover on Twitter.
 The same was true for the SpaceX Dragon mission – Sarah was the one who told me about it!